uniba-swt/LetSynchronise/README.md

 via tick boxes.

 > **Note**
-> LetSynchronise uses a time base of nanoseconds to avoid rounding errors.
+> LetSynchronise uses a time base of nanoseconds to avoid floating-point rounding errors.

 ### Design Tab
 * Edit the system interface in terms of the environmental inputs and outputs.